VMSTR8/telegram_tortoise_bot/README.md

 Note that if you install Docker for Windows, the application will ask you to install the WSL package.
 Docker won't work without it.

-After installing the application, you will only need to run one command.
+After installing the application, you will need to run the command in the terminal on macOS/Linux or in CMD.exe with administrator rights on Windows.

 ### If you deployed Docker on macOS/Linux